08sarthak/Hyperverge-Team-Error/README.md

 ```

 **Node Details:**
-- **fetch_content:** Loads educational content from MongoDB for a given thread.
+- **fetch_content:** Loads educational content for the relevant thread.
-- **bootstrap:** Injects a system prompt to prime the assessment conversation.
+- **bootstrap:** Injects the system prompt for assessment.
-- **assess:** Uses an LLM for interactive, conversational assessment with the learner.
+- **assess:** Conducts interactive, conversational assessment using LLM.
-- **process_assessment:** Analyzes assessment outcomes and extracts actionable data.
+- **process_assessment:** Extracts actionable data and finalizes completion.
-- **generate_plan:** Uses assessment outcomes to create a personalized lesson plan.
+- **generate_plan:** Produces a personalized lesson plan based on all assessment results.

 ---

 ### 2. RAG-Enhanced Lesson Plan Generation

-This workflow combines Retrieval-Augmented Generation (RAG) for lesson planning with iterative review and revision for high-quality results.
+This workflow utilizes Retrieval-Augmented Generation (RAG) for lesson planning, with quality checks and revisions for optimal results.

 ```mermaid
 graph TD